Infinite-Sage/Recipe-Site-Traffic-Prediction/README.md

 ---
 ## Data Cleaning & Validation

-    - Identified and handled missing values using a grouped median approach.
+    - Identified and handled missing values using a grouped median imputation to fill partial gaps.

-    - Removed rows with missing nutritional data, ensuring data quality.
+    - Removed rows with all nutrition data missing (52 recipes dropped) (e.g. calories, protein), ensuring better data quality.

-    - Standardized categories and serving sizes.
+    - Standardized category labels and serving sizes by merging similar categories (e.g. 'Chicken' and 'Chicken Breast').

     - Converted target variable to a clean binary (high/low traffic) to simplify prediction.

 ---
-## 🔍 Exploratory Analysis
+## 🔍 Exploratory Data Analysis (EDA)
-    - Analyzed distributions of calories, protein, and other nutritional features to spot trends.
+    - Analyzed nutrition distributions — e.g. protein, calories, carbs, sugar to spot trends and their impact on traffic.
-    - Found that high-protein recipes often drive more traffic.
-    - Visualized recipes by category and serving size to understand popularity.
+    - Found calories are right-skewed—log transformation recommended.
+    - Observed that higher-protein recipes tended to get more clicks in this dataset, though this might not apply universally.
+    - Visualized how certain categories like Vegetables, Potatoes, and Pork were associated with higher traffic in this case study.

 ---
-## Model Development
+## Model Development & Evaluation
-I built three machine learning models:
+    - Evaluated models using Precision (key business priority) and Accuracy.
+Models Built:

-    Logistic Regression: Easy to interpret and excellent for precision.
+    Logistic Regression: Easy to interpret, high precision (0.90)—excellent at minimizing false positives.

-    Random Forest: Great for handling unusual or “extreme” recipes (outliers).
+    Random Forest: Good at capturing complex patterns and handling outliers.

-    XGBoost: Powerful model for capturing complex patterns.
+    XGBoost: Powerful for capturing non-linear relationships in the data.

-These models predict whether a recipe is likely to be high-traffic or not.
+These models predict whether a recipe is likely to be high-traffic or not based on this dataset.

 ---
-## Results

 Key Terms Explained:

-- Precision: How often the model correctly identifies recipes that actually bring in high traffic.
+- Precision: How often the model correctly identifies recipes that actually bring in high traffic—our key business metric.
 Think of it as “hitting the right target” — it’s about avoiding false positives.

-- Accuracy: Overall, how many recipes the model correctly classifies as either high-traffic or low-traffic.
-It’s a measure of “total correctness” but can be influenced by class balance.
+- Accuracy: Overall correctness, accounting for both high and low traffic classifications.
+Can be influenced by class imbalance.

+#### Highlights
-- Logistic Regression achieved the highest precision (0.90), ensuring fewer false positives—important for confidently choosing homepage recipes.
+- Logistic Regression achieved the highest precision (0.90)—best for reducing false positives in this case.

-- Random Forest and XGBoost balanced precision and accuracy, useful for broader scenarios.
+- Random Forest and XGBoost provided balanced precision and accuracy—good secondary options.

-- Key features driving traffic predictions included protein content, calories, and recipe categories — insights that can inform content and marketing strategies.
+- Top features driving predictions included protein, calories, and certain categories—insights specific to this dataset.

 ---
 ## Business Recommendations
-- Use Logistic Regression as the primary model to select homepage recipes with high confidence.
+- Primary Model: Use Logistic Regression as the main model—it consistently achieved high precision in this case study.

+- Secondary Model: Random Forest can be useful if broader coverage is needed.

-- Prioritize high-protein, higher-calorie recipes in categories like Vegetables, Potatoes, and Pork, which consistently attracted higher traffic.
+- Focus Areas (for this dataset): Recipes with higher protein and calories, especially in categories like Vegetables, Potatoes, and Pork, showed higher traffic—but this pattern might not generalize.
+Validate with A/B testing.

-- Monitor model performance regularly, adjusting thresholds as needed to align with marketing goals.
+- Monitoring: Weekly model monitoring—aim for precision ≥ 0.80 to meet marketing goals.

+- Next Steps: Integrate user engagement metrics (like clicks or time spent on page) for deeper insights.

 ## 🔧 Requirements